Componolit/ada-style/README.md

 ## Aspects and Pragmas

-Whereever possible aspects should be used.
-Pragmas should only be used if there is no equal aspect or if using the aspect would cause a bug in the compiler.
+Wherever possible aspects should be used.
+Pragmas should only be used if there is no equal aspect or if using the aspect would cause a bug in the toolchain.

 ## Package